banatibalazs/pdf-watermark-remover/README.md

 2. **Install the required libraries.**

     ```bash
-    pip install pdf2image img2pdf opencv-contrib-python tqdm fitz tools frontend
+    pip install pdf2image img2pdf opencv-contrib-python tqdm
     ```

 3. **Install poppler-utils**

-    - ~~For Windows: Download a precompiled version of Poppler from [this link](https://github.com/oschwartz10612/poppler-windows/releases/).
-Extract the contents of the zip file and add the `bin` folder to your system's PATH environment variable.~~
+    - For Windows: Download a precompiled version of Poppler from [this link](https://github.com/oschwartz10612/poppler-windows/releases/).
+Extract the contents of the zip file and add the `bin` folder to your system's PATH environment variable.
-    - For Ubuntu/Debian: Install `poppler-utils` with the following command: `sudo apt-get install -y poppler-utils`
+    - ~~For Ubuntu/Debian: Install `poppler-utils` with the following command: `sudo apt-get install -y poppler-utils`~~
     - ~~For macOS: If you have Homebrew installed, you can install `poppler` with the following command: `brew install poppler`~~